ChrisL-GU/EssayFeedback/docs/DemoScript.md

 - As the essay is analyzed, a dialog displays the model's streaming responses.
 - Two types of AI agents are used by the application.
-    - The first type of agent relies solely on prompt engineering to analyze the essay.
-General guidelines are provided to the AI model on how to evaluate the essay but the agent uses its own knowledge to perform the evaluation.
+    - The first type of agent relies solely on prompt engineering and uses its own knowledge to perform the evaluation and provide feedback.
-    - The second type of agent uses both prompt engineering as well as incorporates knowledge articles to focus the evaluation and provide feedback.
+    - The second type of agent uses both prompt engineering as well as incorporated knowledge articles to focus the evaluation and provide feedback.
 - The agents operate together within a group chat, where each agent is allowed one turn in sequence.
 The group chat concludes after the last agent has responded.

 ## Feedback

 - Once the analysis is complete, structured feedback appears to the right of the essay text for easy review and revisions of the text.
-- Users can also access the raw AI-generated responses below the essay text for deeper insight on how the AI evaluated the text.
+- Users can also access the AI thinking responses below the essay text for deeper insight on how the AI evaluated the text.